awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

   The following table lists permanent and persistent options and their related DB engines\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html)

 For Oracle DB instances, you can copy shared DB snapshots that have the `Timezone` or `OLS` option \(or both\)\.
 To do so, specify a target option group that includes these options when you copy the DB snapshot\.
 The OLS option is permanent and persistent only for Oracle DB instances running Oracle version 12\.2 or higher\.
-For more information about these options, see [Oracle Time Zone](Appendix.Oracle.Options.Timezone.md) and [Oracle Label Security](Oracle.Options.OLS.md)\.
+For more information about these options, see [Oracle time zone](Appendix.Oracle.Options.Timezone.md) and [Oracle Label Security](Oracle.Options.OLS.md)\.

-## Sharing an Encrypted Snapshot<a name="USER_ShareSnapshot.Encrypted"></a>
+## Sharing an encrypted snapshot<a name="USER_ShareSnapshot.Encrypted"></a>

-You can share DB snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.
+You can share DB snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon RDS resources](Overview.Encryption.md)\.
 To do this, you must take the following steps:

 1. Share the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) that was used to encrypt the snapshot with any accounts that you want to be able to access the snapshot\.

    You can share AWS KMS CMKs with another AWS account by adding the other account to the AWS KMS key policy\.
-For details on updating a key policy, see [Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS KMS Developer Guide*\.
-For an example of creating a key policy, see [Allowing Access to an AWS KMS Customer Master Key \(CMK\)](#USER_ShareSnapshot.Encrypted.KeyPolicy) later in this topic\.
+For details on updating a key policy, see [Key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS KMS Developer Guide*\.
+For an example of creating a key policy, see [Allowing access to an AWS KMS customer master key \(CMK\)](#USER_ShareSnapshot.Encrypted.KeyPolicy) later in this topic\.

 1. Use the AWS Management Console, AWS CLI, or Amazon RDS API to share the encrypted snapshot with the other accounts\.